cronecode/graphql-pitch/PITCHME.md

 ### #6
 `StandardPolicy`

 iterates through `user.allowedOperations`

-and authorizes if `allowedOperations`
+and authorizes the component if

-contains the operation.
+the array contains the operation.

 ---
 ### #7
 `StandardPolicy`

 checks `user.role`

 and authorizes the component

-if the role is 'administrator'.
+if the user is an administrator.

 ---
 ### #8
 `ComponentAuthorization`

 displays the button if authorized